msiniscalchi/atom-latextools/MANUAL.md

 After compilation, LaTeXTools will show a panel ("LaTeXTools Console") at the bottom of the editor tab and display any errors or warnings.
 Every such error or warning is clickable: it will move the cursor to the offending line in the tex source, so that you can easily fix the problem.

 The LaTeXTools Console stays visible after compilation by default, even if there is no error.
 (This will become configurable in a later version.)
-To dismiss it, use `C-l, escape`.
+To dismiss it, use `C-l  escape`.
 Make sure the focus is currently on a tex editor tab, or this keybinding will not work.

 Finally, if there were no errors, LaTeXTools will launch your PDF previewer and, by default, jump to the location corresponding to the position of the cursor in the tex source file ("forward search").
 Also, by default, the focus will remain on Atom.
 These behaviors are configurable via settings.